circustata/TransGene/README.md

 * torchvision==0.9.0

 ## Data
-* [CamViD](http://mi.eng.cam.ac.uk/research/projects/VideoRec/CamVid/) The Cambridge-driving Labeled Video Database (CamVid) is the first collection of videos with object class semantic labels, complete with metadata..
-* [CityScapes](https://www.cityscapes-dataset.com/dataset-overview/) CityScapes is a new large-scale dataset that contains a diverse set of stereo video sequences recorded in street scenes from 50 different cities.
-* [Caltech-UCSD Birds](http://www.vision.caltech.edu/visipedia/CUB-200.html) Caltech-UCSD Birds 200 (CUB-200) is an image dataset with photos of 200 bird species (mostly North American).
-* [LiTS](https://www.kaggle.com/andrewmvd/liver-tumor-segmentation) 130 CT scans for segmentation of the liver as well as tumor lesions.
-* [SkinLesion](https://challenge2018.isic-archive.com/) Skin Lesion Analysis towards Melanoma Detection Challenge Part I.

-In order to make it easier for the readers to reproduce and understand the code, I have provided a small amount of example data used in our experiment under the **dataset** folder, where provides six training, validation and test images for the CamVid.
+The scRNA-seq data of 95,186 single-nucleus transcriptomes from 17 hippocampus (8 controls and 9 AD cases), stratified by 14 cell types, were used to evaluate the performance of our model.
+In order to make it easier for the readers to reproduce and understand the code, we have provided a small amount of synthesized Arterial cell type related data under the **dataset** folder, where provides 20 synthesized scRNA-seq data for each patient.

+## Cell Types
+"Veinous", "T cell", "SMC", "Pericyte", "Capillary", "Arterial", "Oligo", "P. Fibro", "Ependymal", "Microglia", "Astrocyte", "OPC", "M. Fibro", "Neuron"

 ## File declaration
 **models/attonimage**：contains the codes for calculating AFMA.